khtdr/bom-rag/README.md

 # RAG CLI for "ThE bOoK oF mOrMoN"

+An exercise for playing with LLM and RAGs.

 ## Setup
 Installs the dependencies and builds the embeddings and indexing files
 ```sh